When are the train strikes in November 2022?

 National Rail train strikes November 2022 dates

-Three more national rail strikes have been called by the RMT union, including one rearranged date.
+Three more national rail strikes have been called by the RMT union this month, including one rearranged date.

 Rail Union boss Mick Lynch announces more strikes across in November